Executive Leadership

 Email: @email

-Ruzinsky is a graduate of The Ohio State University with a dual focus on Accounting and Marketing and hold an active CPA License.
-Ruzinsky began his career with RTA in 1987 in the agency's Accounting group and quickly moved up through the department holding various positions including Senior Accountant, Accounting Supervisor, HR Manager, Controller, Capital Controller, Chief Capital Officer, Deputy CEO, and now CEO.
+Ruzinsky is a graduate of The Ohio State University with a dual focus on accounting and marketing and holds an active CPA License.
+Ruzinsky began his career with RTA in 1987 in the agency's accounting group and quickly moved up through the department holding various positions including senior accountant, accounting supervisor, HR manager, controller, capital controller, chief capital officer, deputy CEO and currently CEO.

-In his new role as CEO, Ruzinsky will have responsibility of RTA’s day to day departmental functions.
-This includes all activities in each of the three primary work groups, Operations, Finance, and Customer & Business Development.
-He will also lead the effort on the development of an updated Strategic Plan to help guide the agency over the next 5-10 years.
+In his role as CEO, Ruzinsky has the responsibility of RTA’s day-to-day departmental functions.
+This includes all activities in each of the three primary work groups: operations, finance, and customer & business development.

-Ruzinsky led the efforts behind RTA’s four consecutive Federal Transit Administration Triennial Reviews with zero deficiencies found in each.
-In the Spring of 2019 the Ohio Public Transit Association recognized his accomplishments through its Leonard Ronis Award as Transit Professional of the Year in Ohio.
+Ruzinsky led the efforts behind RTA’s five consecutive Federal Transit Administration Triennial Reviews with zero deficiencies found in each.
+In the Spring of 2019, the Ohio Public Transit Association recognized his accomplishments through its Leonard Ronis Award as Transit Professional of the Year in Ohio.

-Ruzinsky, a downtown resident and supporter for over 25 years, has served in several leadership roles with many local community groups including chair of the City of Dayton Landmark Commission, President of Preservation Dayton and one of the founders of Rebuilding Together Dayton.
-An avid champion of historic preservation, Ruzinsky has chaired the McPherson Town Neighborhood Development Corporation and has restored dozens of homes in Dayton’s Historic Districts.
+Ruzinsky, a Dayton supporter for more than 25 years, has served in several leadership roles with many local community groups including chair of the city of Dayton Landmark Commission, president of Preservation Dayton and one of the founders of Rebuilding Together Dayton.
+An avid champion of historic preservation, Ruzinsky has chaired the McPherson Town Neighborhood Development Corporation and has restored dozens of homes in Dayton’s historic districts.

 Roland Caldwell – Chief Transportation Officer